-Canada's anti-spam legislation (CASL) is in place to protect Canadians while ensuring that businesses can continue to compete in the global marketplace.
+Canada's anti-spam legislation (CASL) came into effect July 1, 2014.
+It is in place to protect Canadians while ensuring that businesses can continue to compete in the global marketplace.

 If you use electronic channels to promote or market your organization, products or services, Canada's new anti-spam law may affect you.